Chirag-ahir/JAVA-All-Basic/README.md

   What is Race condition in java ?<br>
   Race condition in Java occurs in a multi-threaded environment when more than one thread try to access a shared resource (modify, write) at the same time.

+  What is corepool size?<br>
+  corepool size is the  minumum number of threads that remain active at any given point of time.

+  What is maxpool size?<br>
+ maxpool size defines the maximum number of threads as that can ever be created.